psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 1. **Architecture Transition**
    - Moving from a monolithic design to a modular service-oriented architecture
    - Core services have been extracted and are functioning well
+   - GSX services extraction is complete
-   - GSX services extraction is in progress
+   - Further GSX Controller modularization is in progress
    - Improved separation of concerns and testability

 2. **Functional Status**
    - Core functionality remains intact during the modularization
    - Service automation is working with the new architecture
    - Audio control has been improved with the new GSXAudioService
+   - State management has been enhanced with the improved GSXStateManager
    - User interface remains unchanged during the architectural improvements

 3. **Code Quality Improvements**